 iNKT cells are unique T cells that can respond within minutes to specific antigens mostly agonist such as α-GalCer.
 In the absence of specific antigen, iNKT cells have been shown to contribute directly or indirectly to the immune response to several pathogens leading to a second model of iNKT cell activation, which involves both TCR engagement and inflammatory cytokines.
 We hypothesized that in some cases such as viral infection, iNKT cells may not need TCR engagement to be activated.
-Using the MCMV system, we demonstrated that iNKT cell activation is mostly TCR independent.
+Using the MCMV system, we demonstrated that iNKT cell activation is mostly TCR-independent.
 Therefore, iNKT cells essentially behave like NK cells during MCMV infection.
-These findings were recently confirmed by others using TCR reporter mice.
-In fact, the current view of iNKT cell activation during pathogen infection has shifted to a more important role of the cytokine-mediated activation than the TCR mediated activation during infections.
+These findings were confirmed by others using TCR reporter mice.
+In fact, the current view of iNKT cell activation during pathogen infection has shifted to a more important role of cytokine-mediated activation than TCR-mediated activation during infections.

 - Wesley, J., M. S. Tessmer, D. Chaukos, and L. Brossay.
 2008.
 NK cell-like behavior of Va14i NK T cells during MCMV infection.
 Plos Pathogens.
 4(7):e1000106.
 PMCID: PMC2442879 - Anderson, C. K. Reilly S. P. and L. Brossay.
 2021.
 The Invariant NKT Cell Response Has Differential Signaling Requirements during Antigen-Dependent and Antigen-Independent Activation.
-J. Immunol. doi: https://doi.org/10.4049/jimmunol.2000870
+J. Immunol.
+PMCID: PMC7855310

-4. Role of phosphatases during NK cell and NKT cell development are differentially regulated by SHIP-1.
-Blood, 120: 4583-4590 PMCID: PMC3512235
+4. Role of phosphatases during NK cell and NKT cell development